 Right-click on the overlay and select “Duplicate overlay” from the menu.

 Resize the second circle to be smaller than the first, place it in the center, and choose its color.
 Right-click on the smaller circle, duplicate it, resize and choose a third color.
 Click the Merge button on the top toolbar so that you can add text without accidentally selecting an overlay.

 In the Text tab, choose a font.
 We chose EcuyerDAX.
 Click “Add Text” button and enter the first initial of your last name (or the initial you’d like to have in the center of your monogram) into the text box.
 When finished, click outside the text box and use the text palette to adjust the color and size.
 To center the text, drag the left and right sides of the text box to the outer edges of the canvas and click the Center icon in the Text palette.

 Repeat text steps above to create smaller initials.
-In a married couple, tradition holds that the first initial is the woman’s first name, the middle is the couple’s last name, and the last is the man’s first name, but that may not apply to you.
+For a married couple, the traditional approach was to make the first initial is the woman’s first name, the middle is the couple’s last name, and the last is the man’s first name, but that may not apply to you.

 4. Add names

 Finally, you can add the first names below the initials, if you like.

 Here are some different looks you can go for, as you design your own monogram: trendy, classic, and traditional.
 Our overlay sets have quite a few options for adding objects and flourishes to complement your design.

 Looking for more tutorials and wedding tips?
 Try these on for size: